Mackenzie's 2019-2020 Moose Contests

 On November 22, 2019, William Lyon Mackenzie C.I. will be hosting the second of five MOOSE competitions planned for this school year.
 These competitions provide a wonderful opportunity for new programmers to learn, experienced programmers to practice, and all programmers to challenge themselves.
 They prove to be an invaluable tool for a student’s preparation for programming contests.

 Students may choose one of two contest difficulty levels: Junior and Senior.
 The Junior level, generally chosen by Grade 9 and 10 students, is recommended for students relatively new at competitive programming.
 The Senior level provides much more challenging problems similar to those of distinguished programming competitions such as ECOO and is recommended for more experienced programmers, though everyone is welcome to participate in either!

 We have been fortunate to have the Senior contest problems written by past alumni including Reyno Tilikaynen.
-Reyno is a recent graduate from Waterloo and has also contributed to the problem sets for ECOO 2017-2018 and ECOO 2018-2019 (Regional and Provincial rounds).
+Reyno is a recent graduate from Waterloo and has also contributed to the problem sets for past ECOO rounds.
 The junior contest problems have been written by problem writers from Mackenzie’s Computer Programming Team.
 Writers in both divisions have ample experience with problem writing.

 Scroll to the bottom of the page for the registration form.

 The second contest will run on November 22, 2019.
 The contest starts at 9:00:00 and ends at 18:00:00.
 Teams will get two and a half hours from the moment they start.
 Please note that if you start the contest after 15:30:00, the contest will end before your two and a half hours pass, and you will lose any time remaining in your two and a half hours.